WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 run_book_samples/*
 ```

-As demonstrated books do not need to include anything about the general process
+As demonstrated, run books should not include anything about the general process
 of responding to incidents.
 For example, they do not need to include how to
 triage the issue once you understand the severity nor who will be responsible
 for responding to the incident.
 To reiterate a final time, the run book is a
-supplement to the general incident response plan and should not seek to replace
+supplement, not a replacement, to the general incident response plan.
-it.

 #### Strategies for Stabilisation

 - Identify downtime periods
-- Use a more flexible/broader period of time before the alarm goes off
+- Use a more flexible/broader evaluation period for the metric query
 - Use a composite alarm to compare the state of related alarms and only send an
-  alert when a particular alarm configuration is present (e.g., don't alert if
+  alert when a particular alarm configuration is present (e.g., only go off if a
-  some other alarm is already sending alerts, etc.)
+  related alarm is not in alarm, etc.)

-### Uncertain Terms
+### Determining Alarm Accuracy

-Throughout the description above of the alarm creation process, I've mentioned a
+Throughout the description above of the alarm creation process, I've mentioned
-handful of "uncertain" or "vague" terms.
-Specifically:

-- "confidence" and "scepticism" towards/about an alarm
-- a "regular", "frequent", or "infrequent" false positive frequency from an
-  alarm
-- "reliable" alarms

-All of these generally refer to the same concept, which is that we need to reach
-a level of confidence in any given alarm that when it sends a notification,
-there truly is something to investigate.
-However, in a broad sense, these
-concepts are impossible to define with specificity.
-That is, there is no
+the idea of alarm "accuracy".
+This refers primarily to an alarms rate of false
+positives and false negatives.
+The ideal alarm never experiences either state,
+but it's nearly impossible to achieve that level of perfection in the face of
+changing user behaviour, new features, etc. Additionally, there is no universal
-universal metric we can use to evaluate whether an alarm is "reliable".
-Each
+metric we can use to evaluate whether an alarm is "accurate".
+Each alarm must
-alarm must have its own definitions of what an acceptable level of false
-positives is.
-Certainly there are general thresholds and expectations we can
+define its own acceptable level of false alarms.
+Certainly there are general
-hold ourselves to.
-We should not accept daily false positives from an alarm, for
+thresholds and expectations we can hold ourselves to: we should not accept daily
-example.
-If such an alarm existed, it would need to be radically re-written to
+false alarms from a stable alarm, for example.
+If such an alarm existed, it
-solve this.
-While certain false positives may be unavoidable, it is still best
+would need to be radically re-written to solve this.
+While certain false alarms
-to weed out and prevent them, not least because it makes it easier to identify
+may be unavoidable, it is still best to weed out and prevent them, not least
-the real incidents, but also because it makes it much less stressful for folks
+because it makes it easier to identify the real incidents, but also because it
-triaging issues.
+makes it much less stressful for folks triaging issues.

-We must also keep in mind that inaccurate alarms may be _too quiet_ and not
-alert when we want them to and that this can also introduce ambiguity,
-especially if when it does alarm it does so with sporadic accuracy.
+Keep in mind that false negatives can be harder to identify, particularly
+because you are rarely forced to confront a false negative.
+While false
+negatives are not noisy, and an alarm that does not have false positives and
+still catches _some_ problems is better than nothing, we should also consider
+false negatives when determining an alarm;s accuracy.

-The long and short of it is, each alarm needs time, attention, and experience
+In summary, each alarm needs time, attention, and experience from one or a
-from one or a handful of focused people for it to reach a state where we can be
+handful of maintainers for it to reach a state where we can be sure that when it
-sure that when it sends a notification, the vast majority of the time, it is
-doing so for a good reason.
+sends a notification, the vast majority of the time, it is doing so for a good
+reason, and that it doesn't keep quiet when a real issue is happening.

 ### Summary of new alarms